Ani10Dec/Easy-News/README.md

 # Easy-News
-This app contains proper MVVM Architecture with the help of Retrofit library.
+This app contains proper MVVM Architecture with the help of Retrofit library \n using Web view